chrisstaite/DoTe/README.md

 executing in the background.
 A file containing the PID of this background process may be obtained by specifying the `-P dote.pid` argument.

+To find the hostname and public key for a given DNS host, a utility has been included which allows you to do just that.
+Simply call DoTe with the flag
+`-l <IP>` and it will connect and return the current common name and certificate public key hash.
+The
+IP may be IPv4 or IPv6 in square brackets, as when specifying the forwarder.